Mount Laurel doctrine: Initial development

 Ethel Lawrence, a sixth-generation resident of Mt.
 Laurel Township, was the lead plaintiff in the original Mt.
 Laurel case after officials in Mt.
 Laurel Township declared their intention of condemning and tearing down the low-income housing in her community.
 With no realistic alternative other than moving to the slums of Camden or Philadelphia, many residents grew increasingly concerned about the rising pressure to leave.
-Lawrence contacted Carl S. Bisgaier, director of Camden Regional Legal Services who, together with attorneys Kenneth E. Meiser, Thomas J. Oravetz and Peter J. O'Connor, filed the lawsuit commonly known as Mt.
+Lawrence was connected through a local minister to Carl S. Bisgaier, director of Camden Regional Legal Services who had been looking for a plaintiff for the Mt.
+Laurel case.
+Together with attorneys Kenneth E. Meiser, Thomas J. Oravetz and Peter J. O'Connor, Bisgaier filed the lawsuit commonly known as Mt.
 Laurel I. After the decision in Mount Laurel I, suits were filed against numerous municipalities.
 The plaintiffs in such suits fell into three classes: lower income persons who actually sought housing and advocacy organizations on their behalf; the New Jersey Public Advocate; and builders who sought to construct developments containing affordable housing.

 These early exclusionary zoning suits were beset by numerous difficulties and little, if any, affordable housing resulted.
 In 1983 appeals in several of these cases (of which Southern Burlington County N.A.A.C.P. v.
 Mount Laurel Township was again the lead case), gave the New Jersey Supreme Court the opportunity to reaffirm and tweak the Mount Laurel Doctrine and provide several mechanisms and remedies to make the doctrine more effective.